Admitted Student Days are held throughout the spring semester and provide an in-depth exploration into your academic program.

 $100 Housing Deposit

 To reserve on-campus housing, you need to submit a housing deposit.
-You can submit the non-refundable deposit by mail, in person, or online.
+You can submit the non-refundable deposit online, by mail, or in person.
 Tip: Save a step and combine your housing deposit with your tuition deposit!

 The Residence Life Office will contact you with the housing forms, once your housing deposit has been processed.
 The housing forms, including the application and roommate questionnaire are also available online, beginning in April.